mskordal/my-sel4-projects/myLlvmPass/README.md

   HLS IP.
 It is used to translate it with clang to IR code, and then implement those IR instructions in the pass for injection.

+- **prof-func-list.md**: Contains presets of functions and IDs to quickly copy them to `functions.txt` depending on which application is being profiled.

 # Build and run